jameshughes89/cs2XX-ComputerArchitecture/site/topics/introduction/introduction.rst

     :align: center

     Screenshot of a small portion of a modified version of the 8-bit computer designed by Ben Eater.
-The larger circuit is a simulated fully functional and programmable turing complete computer.
+The larger circuit is a simulated fully functional and programmable Turing complete computer.